SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 ## Filter: `swiftIdentifier`

+This filter has a couple of modes that you can specifiy using an optional argument (defaults to "normal"):

-Transforms an arbitrary string into a valid Swift identifier (using only valid characters for a Swift identifier as defined in the Swift language reference).
+**normal**: Transforms an arbitrary string into a valid Swift identifier (using only valid characters for a Swift identifier as defined in the Swift language reference).
 It will apply the following rules:

 - Uppercase the first character.
 - Prefix with an underscore if the first character is a number.